unparalleled-js/docs-1/connectors/mssql/best-practices.md

 ### Data validation
 Data validation is an important step in database design that makes your data cleaner and also reduces the chances of job errors on Workato.
 Most databases allow you to create and alter tables to include constraints on data flowing into them.
 Read up over [here how to add constraints to ensure data cleanliness in your database](https://docs.microsoft.com/en-us/sql/relational-databases/tables/create-check-constraints?view=sql-server-2017)

-Data validation can also be done at a recipe if you arent familiar or do not have `ALTER` permissions in your database.
+Data validation can also be done at a recipe if you aren’t familiar or do not have `ALTER` permissions in your database.
 Use Workato's formula recipes to catch values that might throw errors in your recipe.
 [Found out more about formulas over here](/formulas.md)